 VSAC administers the following grant programs for residents:

-- Vermont Incentive Grant – For students enrolled full-time in an undergraduate or certificate program that is approved by the U.S. Department of Education to participate in the Federal Title IV aid programs
+- Vermont Incentive Grant: This is for students enrolled full-time in an undergraduate or certificate program that is approved by the U.S. Department of Education to participate in the Federal Title IV aid programs.

-- Vermont Part-Time Grant – For students enrolled part-time in an undergraduate or certificate program that is approved by the U.S. Department of Education to participate in the Federal Title IV aid programs
+- Vermont Part-Time Grant: This program is intended for students enrolled part-time in an undergraduate or certificate program that is approved by the U.S. Department of Education to participate in the Federal Title IV aid programs.

 Each fall, VSAC compiles a booklet with information about more than 140 scholarships open to Vermont residents.
 You can view the booklet online or request a printed copy.

 Here are some scholarships you may find in the booklet: